inemtsov/study-booster/README.md

  - set time
  - add hints
  - check progress
- - share set of flashcard with friends
+ - share set of flashcards with friends

 # Tech
 study-booster uses a number of API's to work properly: